ManuGithubSteam/Surface3ProArch/README.md

 Also edit /default/grub and remove the resume line in the DEFAULTS section.

+## Type Cover Lid Close behaviour

+Edit `/etc/systemd/logind.conf `

+Change that line to:

+`HandleLidSwitch=poweroff`

+`HandlePowerKey=lock`

+So you can lock the Tablet with the power key and shit it down when you close the type cover.

 ## Install GDM

 GDM has better touch support than lightdm greeters, so you can boot the in Tablet mode and still log in.